All or Nothing: Manchester City

-All or Nothing: Manchester City is an Amazon Original docuseries as part of the All or Nothing brand.
+All or Nothing: Manchester City is an Amazon Prime Video original docuseries as part of the All or Nothing brand.
 In the series, English Premier League side Manchester City's progress was charted through their 2017–18 season, in which they won two of four contested trophies and broke a series of Premier League performance-related records.

 It was announced when news of the story leaked that Amazon had paid Manchester City the sum of £10m for the behind-the-scenes video access.

 The series was narrated by Sir Ben Kingsley, who grew up in Salford, Greater Manchester.